Moscow signals it will back down on hefty Siberian overflight fees

 If Russia drops an extra “royalty” imposed on airlines flying across Siberia, it could shave as much as $100 per passenger from round-trip flights between Europe and Asia—and help level the playing field for European airlines vying for passengers with competitors from the Middle East.
 The fee, first imposed in the 1980s during the waning days of the Soviet Union, has long been a point of contention between Russia and Europe.
 European officials have refused to support Russia's entry into ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "End Of Siberian Overflight Fees Could Bolster European Airlines".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "End Of Siberian Overflight Fees Could Bolster European Airlines".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.